How to identify poisonous plants

 The best thing would be to use some kind of cream to ease the pain, or preferably something specific to the wound, like an ointment specifically for ivy, but most people normally don’t carry such things with them.

-If you clean the area and the effect continues to get worse, or shows signs of something more serious, such as extreme swelling in a short period of time, then you should seek medical attention as soon as possible as you could well be allergic, and what would normally just be uncomfortable for most people, could mean something much more sever for someone with an allergy.
+If you clean the area and the effect continues to get worse or shows signs of something more serious, such as extreme swelling in a short period of time, then you should seek medical attention as soon as possible as you could well be allergic, and what would normally just be uncomfortable for most people, could mean something much more severe for someone with an allergy.

 What to do if you eat a poisonous plant?

 There are generally 2 main groups of symptoms when something poisonous has been ingested.
-The first is the less serious kind and includes things such as vomiting, diarrhoea and stomach cramps.
+The first is the less serious kind and includes things such as vomiting, diarrhea, and stomach cramps.

-This effect normally occurs when you’ve eaten something like to many elderberries for example, which aren’t in themselves poisonous but the seeds contain a toxic alkaloid and high levels of pictin, and if to many are eaten will cause you to feel sick.
+This effect normally occurs when you’ve eaten something like too many elderberries for example, which aren’t in themselves poisonous but the seeds contain a toxic alkaloid and high levels of pectin, and if too many are eaten will cause you to feel sick.

 If you have consumed something then you are generally in great danger if you are experiencing any of the following symptoms and should seek medical attention immediately.